npetrovski/l2js-client/README.md

 ## Login (Auth) Protocol

 All login server/client packets are encrypted using a modified blowfish scheme.
 Each Blowfish encrypted block is 64 bits long.
-Once a client connects, server initiates communications by sending an initialization packet.
+Once a client connects, the server initiates communications by sending an initialization packet.
 This packet is encrypted with a constant blowfish key (which can be found in the client).
 What is important, this packet contains the blowfish key used for further communications.

 First packet from the server: